TheJalpa/RasbpianMSDash/README.md

 The longer ribbon is generally much easier as it sits fairly flat and lines up pretty easily.

+It should also be noted, the driver board requires a usb cable to power it.

 # Directions
 Let's start with finding your resolution for your LCD.
 The easiest way to do this is to hook this up to your desktop, be it on windows or on mac.
 It should automatically get you a picture on your desktop.